mlee97/SOEN-390-Team5/README.md

 # Bicycle Manufacturing ERP System [SOEN-390] (Team 5)

 ## Objective
 Create an ERP system for a bicycle manufacturing company.
+We will be developing this software for a real client.

 ## Description
 An ERP (Enterprise Resource Planning) system is a piece of software meant to help